 4. Trophy child

-In this kind of relationship, the mother uses her daughter just to show off her good qualities or achievements, without thinking about her daughter’s likes and dislikes.
+In this kind of relationship, the mother uses her daughter to show off her good qualities or achievements worthy of admiration without thinking about her daughter’s likes and dislikes.
 The daughter is unhappy most of the time, as her life is being used by her mother to grab the attention of others.

 In certain cases of this mother-daughter relationship, the mother uses different forms of communication, such as physical force or verbal abuse.
 The mother’s unreasonable expectations from her daughter, while the daughter keeps craving for maternal presence.
-When a mother and daughter share such a relationship, it is completely toxic.
+When a mother and daughter share such a relationship, it is completely toxic and lacking in trust and loyalty.

 5. Enmity relationship

 Disagreements are common in any relationship, and it also happens with mother and daughter.
 When fights become regular, competitiveness arises in a relationship.
 That again leads to resentment.
-Constant fighting us not healthy in a relationship.
+Constant fighting without any cooperation is not healthy in a relationship.

 With such a relationship, the daughter may consider her mother as a rival and not as someone who loves her unconditionally.